 Coronado Springs Resort

 The other writers often make fun of how many Coronado Springs stays I have booked!
-Even though our “home“ resort is Boulder Ridge at Disney’s Wilderness Lodge, we still feel at home at CSR.
+Even though our “home resort is Boulder Ridge at Disney’s Wilderness Lodge, we still feel at home at CSR.

 Specifically we love the new Gran Destino Tower!
 Its very nice for the price, and it feels like you’re getting a deluxe for the cost of a moderate.

-Coronado Springs has yummy food options, an awesome pool and the largest hot tub on Disney property!
+Coronado Springs has yummy food options, an awesome pool, and the largest hot tub on Disney property!

 See why I book it all the time?
 I always book it first because I find no matter the season, the tower is reasonably priced.

 As for cons, the resort fits a lot of people and has multiple bus stops.
-Occasionally we have to wait for the next bus from Gran Destino because it’s the last bus stop and the bus comes already full.
+Occasionally we have to wait for the next bus from Gran Destino because it’s the last bus stop and the bus is already full.

 An additional con would be that the restaurants (including the quick service) aren’t owned and operated by Disney.
-Recently we haven’t been able to get a fountain coke at the food court.
+Recently, we haven’t been able to get a fountain Coke at the food court.
 It’s all grab and go stuff.
 Not a big deal but not what frequent Disney guests are used to.

 Caribbean Beach Resort

 I have not stayed at Disney’s Caribbean Beach Resort since the big remodel when Riviera was built next door.
-But when I stopped at the skyliner station, I saw how convenient it would be to stay here and it’s now back on my list!
+But when I stopped at the Skyliner station, I saw how convenient it would be to stay here and it’s now back on my list!

 A con would be that the pirate rooms are so cute but only have full sized beds.
 I don’t like paying moderate prices for double beds, especially now that the value resorts have queens.